Hakkuraifu/PS4Linux-Documentation/README.md

 Now you can backup the OS (you maybe have to change the command depending of the OS you use).

-(Reaplce 'DistroName' by the name of you'r distro).
+(Replace 'DistroName' by the name of you'r distro).

 ```sudo tar -cvf DistroName.tar.xz --exclude=/DistroName.tar.xz --exclude=/var/cache --one-file-system / -I "xz -9"```